 My most recent paper, “Suzerainty, Semi-Sovereignty, and the Contested Creation of International Legal Hierarchies on China’s Borderlands”, received the 2020 Barbara W. Tuchman Prize for Best Paper in Historical International Relations by a Graduate Student from the International Studies Association.
 It will be published in the next issue of the Asian Journal of International Law and is available for free here.

-My work is funded by Nuffield College, the University of Oxford, the Social Sciences and Humanities Research Council of Canada, and the Moore Charitable Foundation.
+My work is funded by Nuffield College, the University of Oxford, the Social Sciences and Humanities Research Council of Canada, the Royal Historical Society and the Moore Charitable Foundation.